-How to Export Data from Google Business Profile (2026 Guide)
+How to Export Google Business Profile (Google My Business) Data in 2026

-If you manage one or more locations on Google Business Profile — the platform formerly known as Google My Business (GMB) — sooner or later you will need to get the data out.
+If you manage one or more locations on Google Business Profile (the platform formerly known as Google My Business, or GMB), sooner or later you'll need to get the data out.
 Maybe you want to back up reviews before a rebrand, share performance metrics with a client, feed insights into a CRM, or analyze competitor locations at scale.

-Google offers several official ways to do this, plus there are third-party tools that handle bulk scenarios the official tools were not designed for.
+Google offers several official ways to do this, and third-party tools handle the bulk scenarios the official tools were never designed for.
 This guide walks through every practical method available in 2026, with honest notes on what each one is actually good for.

 Why People Export Google Business Profile Data

-Before getting into the how, it helps to be clear about the what.
-The data inside Google Business Profile breaks down into a few categories:
+Before the how, it helps to be clear about the what.
+The data inside Google Business Profile falls into a few categories:

-• Posts and Q&A — Google Posts you have published, questions asked by users
+- Posts and Q&A: Google Posts you've published, questions asked by users

-The export method you pick depends entirely on which of those buckets you need, how many locations are involved, and whether the export is a one-time job or something you want to automate.
+The export method you pick depends on which of those buckets you need, how many locations are involved, and whether it's a one-time job or something you want to automate.

 Method 1: Export Performance Data from the Google Business Profile Dashboard

-This is the simplest method and works well if you manage a small number of locations and just want a quick performance snapshot.
+This is the simplest method, and it works well if you manage a small number of locations and just want a quick performance snapshot.

 Steps:

-2. If you manage multiple locations, search for the location you want and click into it.
+- If you manage multiple locations, search for the one you want and click into it.

-4. Set the date range you care about — by default it shows the last 28 days, but you can pick a custom range up to six months.
+- Set the date range you care about.
+By default it shows the last 28 days, but you can pick a custom range up to six months.

-5. Click the Export button (top right, looks like a download arrow).
-The data downloads as an .xlsx file.
+- Click the Export button (top right, it looks like a download arrow).
+The data downloads as an

 The exported file contains daily breakdowns for the core metrics: searches that triggered the profile, profile views, calls, direction requests, website clicks, messages, and bookings (if enabled).
 One row per day, one column per metric.